SaidganiUsm/SaidganiUsm/README.md

-Hi 👋 My name is Saidgani Usmonov
+Hi 👋 My name is Saidgani
 =================================

 * 🌍  I'm based in Tashkent